Omaha Wrongful Death Lawyers

 - Loss of consortium (or companionship)

 - Other expenses

 An experienced attorney will be able to explain the elements of damage available to the deceased’s family and provide the expertise necessary to hold the negligent party financially responsible.

 If you have suffered the loss of a loved one after a terrible accident, do not hesitate to contact the attorneys of Knowles Law Firm.
-Our attorneys are experienced in handling all types of personal injury actions including wrongful death claims.
+Our attorneys are experienced in handling all types of injury actions including wrongful death claims.
 We understand the immense sadness you are experiencing as a result of your loved one’s death and will work tirelessly to obtain appropriate financial compensation.
 Contact our Omaha, Nebraska office today for your initial free consultation.